-Monitoring Location Measures/ Actions to Address any Exceedances Implementation Timeline & Status Ammonia Stripping Plant (ASP) To address the NO_x exceedances recorded from October 2023 - April 2024, the Contractor conducted an overhaul of the ASP and arranged for a visit by the supplier to improve the reliability and performance of the system.
-To address the SO2 exceedances recorded from October 2023 - April 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+• 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
 Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
 After review by MT and IEC, the correction factor was implemented in May 2024.
-To address the NH3 exceedances recorded from October 2023 - April 2024, the Contractor conducted an overhaul of the ASP and arranged for a visit by the supplier.
-To address the HCl exceedances recorded from October 2023 - April 2024, the Contractor conducted an overhaul of the ASP and arranged for a visit by the supplier.
-The overhaul of the ASP was completed 6 May 2024, and the supplier will visit in June 2024.
-The updated SO2 correction factor was implemented on 17 May 2024.
+To address the ongoing NH3 exceedances recorded from October 2023 - December 2024, the Contractor conducted an overhaul of the ASP and arranged for a visit by the supplier.
+To address the HCl exceedances recorded from October 2024 and August 2024 - November 2024, the Contractor conducted an arranged for a visit by the supplier.
+The automatic situation of the TCU louvres has been resolved as of October 2024. the ASP since December 2024. --- -- ---------------------------------